junwatu/griddb-article/Display-Real-Time-World-Population-Data.md

 ### React

-With React we scan build component easily.
-For this project we use it for creating sidebar.
+With React, we can build components easily.
+For this project, we use it for creating a sidebar.

 ![sidebar](/assets/images/sidebar.png)

-This UI show the total world population.
-By using React `useState`, every data updates from WebSocket will trigger and render a new data on sidebar.
+This UI shows the total world population.
+Using React `useState`, every data update from WebSocket will trigger and render new data on the sidebar.

 ```javascript
 const [worldPopulation, setWorldPopulation] = useState(0);